cmdalbem/portfolio/src/pages/.shuffle/index.md

 ## The product

 The product in the middle of all this is Shuffle, which is the tool used by Xpeers on a day-to-day basis to carry out the vast majority of their work.
 Like most of the rest of the platform, it was an internal creation of Nubank, made especially for our needs and systems, based on a microservices architecture.
+As a designer joining Nubank, I was tasked to focus on Shuffle, which I found out was the first time it happened.

 Shuffle's main screen is divided into 5 main parts:

 <jumbo caption="Shuffle, the main CX Platform tool, and its parts.">
     <img src="./parts.png"/>